 In learning about the collections, I soon came across a work by Dennis Rhodes, an Assistant Keeper in the British Library’s Department of Printed Books and a great authority on early Italian books and printing.
 He had contributed the volume entitled India, Pakistan, Ceylon, Burma, and Thailand to Colin Clair’s ‘world-wide’ series The Spread of Printing.
 Rhodes had clearly – and very bravely – stepped outside his ‘comfort zone’ in taking on this bibliographical assignment, accepted no doubt as an extension of his research into printing at Bangalore (Bengaluru) following a visit there.
 (It was his wont to investigate the history of printing at every place he holidayed around the world.)
 Leafing through the sections on India, I was struck by Rhodes’ harsh judgment (to my mind unjustly so) on Pierre Deschamps, the pioneering French bibliographer.
 Deschamps had continued the work of his celebrated compatriot Jacques-Charles Brunet and had produced a very useful gazetteer of printing outside Europe, which was a prime source of information for Rhodes on South Asia.
 Throughout his book, Rhodes was distrustful if not downright dismissive of Deschamps’ remarks, at one point referring to his ‘typically slovenly and unscholarly way’.
 I subsequently found, on the contrary, that Deschamps was in fact more often than not correct, apart from the occasional error such as confusing ‘Calcutta’ and ‘Calicut’.
 Forgive my bluntness, but Rhodes seemed to me to display the ‘bibliographical arrogance’ all too easily and understandably acquired (‘breathed in’?) when one worked day after day in the midst of the imperial as well as national archive that the British Library’s collections represented.
 It was all too tempting to assume, if one had not seen the books from an unfamiliar sphere of publishing oneself, that they probably had not been printed in the first place.
 But when Rhodes wrote, for instance, that the eighteenth-century works on cochineal, silk and other economic products by the Chennai-based physician James Anderson, friend of Sir Joseph Banks, were not in the British Museum Library in which he worked – when all of them were and still are – that seemed to me inexcusable. […]

 This book brings together over three decades of research by one of the foremost historians and bibliographers of early South Asian printing.
-In twenty-nine essays the book argues for, and provides, rigorous groundwork for book history and typographic research on the scripts of India.
+In thirty essays, the book argues for, and provides, rigorous groundwork for book history and typographic research in various languages and scripts of India.

 276×210 mm.
 Colour illustrations